-Tonic-clonic (convulsive) seizures first aid
+Tonic-clonic seizure first aid

 Watch this short video about what to do when someone has a tonic-clonic seizure.
 All you need to do is CARE.